nostidev/nostidev/README.md

-# Hello there ! 👋
+# Hello there 👋

 - 🙋‍♂️ He/him
-- 🔭 Currently working on ΞXODE
+- 🔭 Currently working on something
 - 📫 Contact me on Discord at nostioff

 ### Statistics